Arras: World War I

 By the end of World War I (1918), the city was so heavily damaged that three-quarters had to be rebuilt.
 The reconstruction was extremely costly, yet it proved to be a success and allowed the city to expand.

-The town is located approximately 11 km south of the Canadian National Vimy Memorial built in 1936 on Hill 145, the highest point of the Vimy Ridge escarpment.
+The town is approximately 11 km south of the Canadian National Vimy Memorial built in 1936 on Hill 145, the highest point of the Vimy Ridge escarpment.
 It is dedicated to the Battle of Vimy Ridge assault (part of the 1917 Battle of Arras) and the missing First World War Canadian soldiers with no known grave; it is also the site of two WWI Canadian cemeteries.

 On 9 April 2017, the 100th anniversary of the Battle of Vimy Ridge, Arras Mayor Frédéric Leturque thanked Canadians, as well as Australians and British, New Zealanders and South Africans, for their role in the First World War battles in the area.

 World War II

 In the early stages of the second World War, during the invasion of France in May 1940, the city was the focus of a major British counterattack.
 Arras saw an Allied counterattack against the flank of the German army.
 The German forces were pushing north towards the channel coast, in order to entrap the Allied Forces that were advancing east into Belgium.
 The counterattack at Arras was an Allied attempt to cut through the German spearhead and frustrate the German advance.
 Although the Allies initially made gains, they were repulsed by German forces and forced to withdraw to avoid encirclement.
 Arras was then occupied by the Germans and over the years 1941-44 218 French Resistance members were executed in ditches around the Arras citadel.

 On 3 September 1944, the city was entered and liberated by the British Guards Armoured Division.